spaceninja/dnd-adventures/src/adventures/history-channel/part-1.md

 >
 > A large black panel suspended from the dome crackles to life, revealing the leering face of a halfling.
 His hair is slicked back, and his smile is almost painfully broad.
 >
 > “Good evening, ladies and gentleman of the audience!
 I'm the Director, and I’m so glad you’ve chosen to join us for a very special night here on _Historia Kanalo Arena Combat_.
 Now, we’ve had some bad guys in here before.
 Real scum from all throughout history.
 The worst of the worst.
 You know them, you hate them, you love watching them fight and die.
 But joining us tonight?”
 He pauses, and leans closer.
 “Ooooh, I get shivers just thinking about them.
-Joining our program with an exclusive contract — you won’t see them anywhere else! — are _the_ most notorious criminals of all time!”
+Joining our program with an exclusive contract — you won’t see them anywhere else! — are _the_ most notorious villains of all time!”
 >
 > The halfling's triumphant face is replaced with a view of you and your group.
 The angle makes it clear it's being captured by something you assumed was a bird, but can now see is some sort of automaton, with one large eye in the middle of its head.
 There are dozens of them swooping around the arena, apparently broadcasting everything they see.
 >